 From the Sewerage & Water Board

-Boil water advisories are issued out of an abundance of caution whenever the water pressure drops below 20 psi.
+S&WB, in partnership with the Louisiana Department of Health, issues boil water advisories out of an abundance of caution for areas where water pressure drops below 20 psi.

 The concern is that a pressure drop inside a water pipe could allow bacteriological contaminants to enter.

 Healthy adults should take the following precautions:

 - Washing hands: Use soap and tap water, dry hands, then apply hand sanitizer; the safest option is to wash with bottled or boiled water.

 - Showering or bathing: Be careful not to swallow any water.
 Infants, young children and disabled persons should be supervised to ensure water is not ingested.
 Residents with open wounds, chronic illness or weakened immune systems should use boiled or bottled water to bathe until the advisory is lifted.